peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public System.Decimal ToDecimal();

-Converts this value to a `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
-Currently, converts this value to the precision and range of a .NET Framework decimal.
+ Converts this value to a  `decimal` decimal under the Common Language Infrastructure (usually a .NET Framework decimal).
+Currently, converts this value to the precision and range of a .NET Framework decimal.  <b>Return Value:</b>

-<b>Return Value:</b>

-A `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
+A  `decimal` decimal under the Common Language Infrastructure (usually a .NET Framework decimal).

 <a id="ToDouble"></a>
 ### ToDouble

     public double ToDouble();

  Converts this value to a 64-bit floating-point number.
-The half-even rounding mode is used.
+The half-even rounding mode is used.  <b>Return Value:</b>

-<b>Return Value:</b>

 The closest 64-bit floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.